 Killarney Park Hotel

 We had planned our entire trip itinerary around arriving in Killarney on March 16th in order to be there to celebrate St. Patrick's Day the following day so after leaving Dromoland Castle, we headed out to the village of Killarney with a quick stop to stroll around the village of Adare.
-We arrived later that afternoon at The Killarney Park Hotel, a family-owned five star hotel that is a member of Leading Hotels of the World.
+We arrived later that afternoon at The Killarney Park Hotel, (check here for availability and rates) a family-owned five star hotel that is a member of Leading Hotels of the World.
 We received a warm Irish welcome and had our car valet parked before checking in and quickly dropping our bags in our lovely room.
 It was getting quite late and we wanted to spend some time in Killarney National Park before the end of the day so we obtained a map and detailed directions from helpful staff before heading out to see how much we could see before the day's end.